geo-engine/docs/README.md

 # Geo Engine Docs

-This repository is a central place for the Geo Engine user documentation.
+This repository is a central place for the Geo Engine user documentation available at https://docs.geoengine.io.

 ## Develop locally